unitedgoose/gplus/README.md

-# gplus
+# g+
 A new programming language.

-Repo is private for now.
+The repository is private for now, and it's named "gplus" because Github doesn't allow plusses in names, it ironically changes to a minus, actually.